-- 17.19 From the perspective of the Borrower/Guarantor, when looking at the risk of money laundering and terrorist financing in relation to the Borrower/Guarantor during a secondary loan market transaction, given that CDD will have already been undertaken by the MLA and the Lenders during the course of primary syndication, the risk of money laundering is even further reduced in a secondary context. - 17.20 The main risk of money laundering in relation to the Buyer/Seller/Grantor/Participant during a secondary loan market transaction (each a "Secondary Market Participant") will arise at the point of transfer between the relevant parties, when criminal proceeds could be used as a source of funds.
+- 17.19 When looking at the risk of money laundering and terrorist financing in relation to the Borrower/Guarantor during a secondary loan market transaction, given that CDD will have already been undertaken by the MLA and the Lenders during the course of primary syndication, the risk of money laundering is even further reduced in a secondary context from a Borrower/Guarantor perspective. - 17.20 The main risk of money laundering in relation to the Buyer/Seller/Grantor/Participant during a secondary loan market transaction (each a "Secondary Market Participant") will arise at the point of transfer between the relevant parties, when criminal proceeds could be used as a source of funds.
 Secondary Market Participants should therefore be mindful of the source of any such payments, particularly if they are dealing with a new counterparty with whom no prior relationship exists (and for this purpose an existing relationship with the parent entity of the counterparty would constitute an existing relationship with the new counterparty see paragraphs 17.29 and 17.31 for further guidance). - 17.21 Notwithstanding paragraph 17.20, the risk of money laundering in relation to a Secondary Market Participant is generally low for the following reasons: - Whilst the secondary loan market is a traded market, it is not as heavily or as frequently traded as other capital market instruments.
-In addition, the majority of Secondary Market Participants are regulated parties and regular participants of the market.
-It is also common for many Secondary Market Participants to have long established relationships with their counterparts.
-This means that ad hoc transactions by unknown entities are uncommon and are more likely to be picked up more readily than might be the case for heavily traded instruments.
+In addition, the majority of Secondary Market Participants are regulated parties and regular participants of the market and also have long established relationships with their counterparts.
+This means that ad hoc transactions by unknown entities are rare and are likely to be picked up more readily than might be the case for heavily traded instruments.

 - The time between trade and settlement is much longer than that of other wholesale products (particularly fixed income and equities), meaning that conversion of holdings to cash is not as quick.
 Furthermore, the universe of counterparties with whom Secondary Market Participants can interact is much less diverse in a secondary loan market context than it is for other wholesale markets.
 This makes it less likely that money launderers would look to integrate criminal proceeds by way of loan investment, since success is often reliant on the ability to divest and reinvest rapidly and in an opaque manner. - Loan settlement involves a certain amount of direct human intervention throughout the course of the transaction and, unlike other wholesale markets, is neither fully automated nor centrally cleared.
 This means that suspicious activity is more likely to be picked up in the time between trade and settlement date. - Changes to Lenders are increasingly subject to Borrower consent provisions in the Facility Documentation, prohibiting existing Lenders from assigning or transferring interests in the Facility unless Borrower consent is first obtained.
 Alternatively, in many cases, an additional provision is included, providing that no such consent is required if the assignment or transfer is to an entity specified on an agreed list approved by the Borrower and the MLA prior to financial close.
-These types of control make it less likely that the types of entity involved in money laundering would have the ability to become Lenders under a Facility. - Whilst the secondary loan market has the means to enable a "chain" of loan sales and purchases, involving different Secondary Market Participants, the traded asset does not change in form, meaning that the audit trail between counterparties is typically more transparent and identifiable than that of transactions of other instruments. - Secondary Market Participants are not individuals or retail investors.
+These types of control make it less likely that the types of entity involved in money laundering would have the ability to become Lenders under a Facility. - Whilst the secondary loan market has the means to enable a "chain" of loan sales and purchases, involving different Secondary Market Participants, the traded asset does not change in form, meaning that the audit trail between counterparties is transparent and identifiable. - Secondary Market Participants are not individuals or retail investors.
 This means that the risks of money laundering associated with these types of entity are not a feature of the secondary loan market.